bax-energy/terraform-provider-ohdear/CONTRIBUTING.md

 Please adhere to our [Code of Conduct](./CODE_OF_CONDUCT.md).
 Respectful and inclusive behavior is expected at all times.
 Harassment or inappropriate conduct will not be tolerated.

-## :bulb: Asking Questions

-For general questions, refer to our [Support Guide](./SUPPORT.md).
-GitHub issues should be reserved for bug reports and feature requests.

 ## :inbox_tray: Opening an Issue

 Before opening an issue, ensure you are using the latest version of the project.
 If the issue persists, follow these steps: